-XTERRA SB2.5r Recumbent Exercise Bike Review and Guide
+XTERRA SB2.5r Recumbent Exercise Bike Review: I think it’s great value!

 The size, weight and maneuverability are the elements that we’re going to cover next.
 The XTERRA SB2.5r recumbent bike measures out to be 53.4 inches (135.6 cm) long, 25.2 inches (64 cm) wide and 43.7 inches (111 cm) tall.
 Meanwhile, the SB2.5r recumbent bike weighs 108 lbs (49 kg) and can hold a maximum weight of 300 lbs (136 kg).
 There are transportation wheels on the front of the SB2.5r recumbent bike in order to help with movement around the home, while there are stabilizers on the back to keep you in place during the tougher workouts.
 A standard steel frame makes up the bike, but otherwise there aren’t any really fascinating elements about the basic build of the SB2.5r.